USCqserver/HOQSTTutorials.jl/markdown/introduction/02-single_qubit_ame.md

 The solution is an `ODESolution` object in `DifferentialEquations.jl` package.
 More details for the interface can be found [here](http://docs.juliadiffeq.org/latest/basics/solution.html).
-The value of state vector at a given time can be obtained by directly calling the `ODESolution` object.
+The state vector's value at a given time can be obtained by directly calling the `ODESolution` object.

 ```julia
 sol(0.5)